BigMiwka/Light-Hearted-blog/Financial-need.md

 Figures showed that in December 2021, there were more than 80,000 people that had to wait more than 6 weeks for a heart ultrasound.
 In January 2022, compared to January 2020, there were 48% more patients were waiting more than 6 weeks for an echocardiogram.

 Light-Hearted's need: half of these echos scans end up being normal.
-By having Light-Hearted at primary care allows to stramline this long waitlist and avoid having unnecessary normal scans.
+By having Light-Hearted at primary care allows to streamline this long waitlist and avoid having unnecessary normal scans.

 ## Echocardiogram backlogs